 Catharine Devlin is a Chicago-based, Licensed Clinical Psychologist.
-Her private practice is located in Lakeview and Schaumburg, IL.
+Her private practice is located in Lakeview and South Barrington, IL.
 Dr. Devlin has two main specialty areas: 1. eating and nutrition issues and 2. family, child, and adolescent psychology.

 Catharine Devlin received her Bachelors of Science from State University of New York, College at Brockport, where she completed a double-major in Psychology and Health Science.
 At Brockport, she also completed a specialized concentration in Alcoholism and Substance-Abuse Treatment.
 In 2005, she co-authored a presentation, with Dr. Douglas Scheidt, which they presented at the American Psychological Association (APA) Convention.
 The presentation focused on risky sexual behaviors and how changes in HIV treatment options influence people’s decision-making.